makepluscode/docker-yocto-kirkstone-nuc/tools/updater/IMPLEMENTATION_SUMMARY.md

 ## Integration with Existing Client

-The server is designed to work seamlessly with the existing C++ Hawkbit client:
+The server is designed to work seamlessly with the existing C++ updater client:

 - Compatible URL structures
 - Matching JSON response formats